H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 Future implementation, if funded and authorized
 ```

-Other New River Gorge communities may be considered in later phases only where local interest, funding, permissions, technical feasibility, governance, operating capacity, and demonstrated public benefit support expansion.
+Other New River Gorge communities may be considered in later phases only where local interest, funding, permissions, technical feasibility, governance, operating capacity, community-stewardship capacity, and demonstrated public benefit support expansion.

 ---